zerotier/docs/docs/faq.md

 ### Why does my peers list have nodes I don't recognize? {#unknown-peers}

 The nodes are usually our infrastructure that your node needs to talk to in order to function.
 This includes things like: [Root servers](roots) and [Controllers](controller).
 Or possibly nodes from a previously joined network.
 The command `zerotier-cli peers` shows a list of nodes that your node knows about.
 Nodes can not talk to each other unless they are joined and authorized on the same network.
+Our root servers and controllers do not have access to you nodes' encryption keys and thus cannot decrypt your traffic.

 :::info How to identify a controller
 A controller is a ZeroTier node.
 The first 10 digits of a Network ID is the controller’s address.